 SerNet uses OpenVPN on Linux primarily to connect corporate networks of different sites.
 A variety of bandwidth management options and important security features can be individually configured as needed and monitored around the clock.

-"One in your mind - one in your hands" - this is how 2FA works.
-A simple password security is not enough for checking corporate mail in an internet cafe somewhere in the world or access private data via notebook and VPN.
+"One in your mind - one in your hands" - this is how two-factor authentication (2FA) works.
+A simple password security is not enough for checking corporate mail in an internet café somewhere in the world or access private data via notebook and VPN.
 Only with an additional PIN-TAN access method or smart cards the necessary additional security is available.

 The simplest method of 2FA is the PIN-TAN procedure.
 In addition to entering a password (PIN), a freshly generated transaction number (TAN) must be entered.
 The TAN can be received via SMS, generated via smartphone app, or quite physically via a credit card-sized card or key fob.